Devices Offering Great Solutions (DOGS)

 A keyboard is a device used to type text into a computer.

 Ergonomic keyboards are designed to help your hands be better aligned while typing.
 They might be tilted or split in a way that lets your wrists rest in a neutral position.
 This can reduce strain, which is good for typists with arthritis, carpal tunnel, or tendonitis.

 The rings of the Tap Strap detect your hand movement to type using motion.

 On Screen Keyboards

 On-screen keyboards can accommodate a variety of access methods, including touch (like texting on your mobile phone), eye gaze, or switch control.

-Keyboards with larger buttons, large print labels, or color coding can be helpful for typists with vision impairments.
+Keyboards with larger buttons, large print labels, or color coding can be helpful for typists with low vision.